alttch/yedb-py/README.md

 Note: YEDB is good on SSDs and SD cards.
 As it immediately syncs all the data written, it can work on classic HDDs really slowly.

+## Performance

+If auto-flush is enabled, modern SSDs give about 200-300 keys/sec written with auto-flush enabled.
+The write speed can be 10-15 times faster without it, but we would not recommend turning auto-flush off, as it is the key feature of YEDB.

+Reading speed varies:

+* for embedded: 30-40k keys/second (70-100k keys/second when cached).

+* for UNIX/TCP socket: 7-15k keys/second

+* for HTTP: 700-800 keys/second.
+Transport via HTTP is mostly slow because YEDB client uses synchronous "requests" library (while the default server is async).
+To get better results, consider tuning the server manually and use custom async requests.

 ## Quick start

 ```shell